-The frequency of separations at this time of year are well documented – family lawyers are inundated with new enquires between New Year’s Day and Valentine’s Day.
-Getting a divorce can have a major impact on your mental health, and an acrimonious or one sided break-up can result in serious consequences.
+The frequency of separations at this time of year is well documented – family lawyers are inundated with new enquires between New Year’s Day and Valentine’s Day.
+Getting a divorce can have a major impact on your mental health, and an acrimonious or one-sided break-up can result in serious consequences.
 Some will seek retribution, others won’t accept it, and some will find it difficult to imagine a future without their spouse.

 • Helping clients focus on what’s important in the long-term